Spanning trees and even integer eigenvalues of graphs: Binary rank of line graphs

-This shows that $\A$ has a principal submatrix of order $n-1$ with full binary rank if $n$ is odd and has none if $n$ is even.
+This shows that $\A$ has a principal submatrix of order $n-1$ with full binary rank if $n$ is odd and does not if $n$ is even.
 This proves the theorem for odd $n$.
 Assume that $n$ is even.
-The above argument together with Lemma~\ref{princ} show that $\A$ has no submatrices of order $n-1$ with full binary rank.
+The above argument together with Lemma~\ref{princ} show that $\A$ has no principal submatrices of order $n-1$ with full binary rank.
 Thus $\rk_2(\A)\le n-2$.
 Let $T$ be a subtree of $G$ with $n-2$ edges.
-Then the adjacency matrix ${\cal B}$ of $\li(T)$ is a principal submatrix of $\A$ and further ${\cal B}$ has full binary rank by the above argument for odd $n$.
+Then the adjacency matrix ${\cal B}$ of $\li(T)$ is a principal submatrix of $\A$ and further more ${\cal B}$ has full binary rank by applying the same argument as for odd $n$.
 This shows that $\rk_2(\A)=n-2$. }\end{proof}